Darshan675/ecommerce-website-reactjs/README.md

-# This is an e-commerce website, built using recatjs.
+# This is an e-commerce website, built using reactjs.